Thanks for visiting this page which lists tips for

 General Book Writing Tips

-write down notes on what you want to do on a flash card
+or write down notes on what you want to do on a flash

-or something else handy, especially if you have a lot of
+card or something else handy, especially if you have a

-material and ideas to organize and you don’t want to omit
+lot of material and ideas to organize and you don’t

-notes in bold type below the regular content for your book,
+type below the regular content for your book, and delete

-and delete those notes once you write about something
+those notes once you write about something pertaining

 • Finally, it helps a lot to plan ahead how you will begin